James Cagney: Political views

-In his autobiography, Cagney said that as a young man, he had no political views, since he was more concerned with where the next meal was coming from.
+In his autobiography, Cagney wrote that as a young man, he had no political views, as he was typically more concerned with the source of his next meal.
 However, the emerging labor movement of the 1920s and 1930s soon forced him to take sides.
-The first version of the National Labor Relations Act was passed in 1935 and growing tensions between labor and management fueled the movement.
+The first version of the National Labor Relations Act was passed in 1935, and growing tensions between labor and management fueled the movement.
 Fanzines in the 1930s, however, described his politics as "radical".

-This somewhat exaggerated view was enhanced by his public contractual wranglings with Warner Bros. at the time, his joining of the Screen Actors Guild in 1933, and his involvement in the revolt against the so-called "Merriam tax".
-The "Merriam tax" was an underhanded method of funnelling studio funds to politicians; during the 1934 Californian gubernatorial campaign, the studio executives would "tax" their actors, automatically taking a day's pay from their biggest earners, ultimately sending nearly half a million dollars to the gubernatorial campaign of Frank Merriam.
-Cagney (as well as Jean Harlow) publicly refused to pay and Cagney even threatened that, if the studios took a day's pay for Merriam's campaign, he would give a week's pay to Upton Sinclair, Merriam's opponent in the race.
+This somewhat exaggerated view was enhanced by Cagney's public contractual wranglings with Warner Bros., his decision to join the Screen Actors Guild in 1933 and his involvement in the revolt against the so-called "Merriam tax", a method of funneling studio funds to politicians.
+During the 1934 Californian gubernatorial campaign, studio executives would "tax" their actors, automatically taking a day's pay from their biggest earners, ultimately sending nearly half a million dollars to the gubernatorial campaign of Frank Merriam.
+Cagney (as well as Jean Harlow) publicly refused to pay and Cagney even threatened that, if the studios took a day's pay for Merriam's campaign, he would donate a week's pay to Upton Sinclair, Merriam's opponent in the race.

-He supported political activist and labor leader Thomas Mooney's defense fund, but was repelled by the behavior of some of Mooney's supporters at a rally.
-Around the same time, he gave money for a Spanish Republican Army ambulance during the Spanish Civil War, which he put down to being "a soft touch".
+Cagney supported political activist and labor leader Thomas Mooney's defense fund but was repelled by the behavior of some of Mooney's supporters at a rally.
+Around the same time, he gave money for a Spanish Republican Army ambulance during the Spanish Civil War, which he attributed to being "a soft touch".
 This donation enhanced his liberal reputation.
-He also became involved in a "liberal group...with a leftist slant," along with Ronald Reagan.
-However, when he and Reagan saw the direction the group was heading, they resigned on the same night.
+He also became involved in a "liberal group...with a leftist slant" along with Ronald Reagan.
+However, when he and Reagan saw the direction in which the group was heading, they resigned on the same night.